 - 1. Write pseudocode for a straightforward solution, which need not be efficient.
-Explain the idea of that algorithm. - Write pseudocode for an efficient algorithm and explain the idea of that algorithm, too.
-Hint: Again on algorithm that you know from the lecture may be useful.
+Explain the idea of that algorithm. - 2.
+Write pseudocode for an efficient algorithm and explain the idea of that algorithm, too.

 Hint: Again, an algorithm that you know from the lecture may be useful.